Health Indicator Report of Blood Cholesterol: Doctor-diagnosed High Cholesterol

 U.S. Target: 13.5 percent

-How Are We Doing?In 2013, the age-adjusted percentage of Utah adults who reported being told they had high cholesterol was 25.5 percent (1 in 4 adults).
+How Are We Doing?In 2015, the age-adjusted percentage of Utah adults who reported being told they had high cholesterol was 24.1% (1 in 4 adults).
 However, this estimate likely underestimates the actual prevalence because Utah has a lower rate of 5-year cholesterol screens than most states.
-In 2013 doctor-diagnosed high cholesterol was not significantly different by gender within age groups.
-However, high cholesterol prevalence increased with age.
-Among Utahns aged 65 and over, 52.1 percent of men and 48.4 percent of women reported being diagnosed with high cholesterol.
-In 2013, none of the estimates for high cholesterol rates by race or ethnicity (Hispanic/non-Hispanic) were statistically different from the state rate.
-In 2013 doctor-diagnosed high cholesterol was higher (26.0%) among Utahns with household incomes below $25,000 and than those with incomes above $75,000 (26.2%), but the differences were not statistically significant.
-None of the income categories had estimates that were statistically different from the state rate.
+In 2015 doctor-diagnosed high cholesterol was only significantly different by gender within age group 35-49 (15.3% for females and 23.2% for males).
+High cholesterol prevalence increased with age.
+Among Utahns aged 65 and over, 49.2% were diagnosed with high cholesterol.
+In 2015, none of the estimates for high cholesterol rates by race or ethnicity (Hispanic/non-Hispanic) were statistically different from the state rate.

-How Do We Compare With the U.S.?In 2013, the U.S. estimate for high cholesterol was 28.5% of adults.
-Utah's 2013 rate of high cholesterol (25.5%) was lower than the U.S. rate.
+How Do We Compare With the U.S.?In 2015, the age-adjusted U.S. estimate for high cholesterol was 31.1% of adults.
+Utah's 2015 rate of high cholesterol (24.1%) was lower than the U.S. rate.
 In years 2005, 2007, and 2009, Utah had a lower rate of adults reporting 5-year cholesterol screens compared with other states.
 Nationally, the Centers for Disease Control and Prevention (CDC) documented an increase in cholesterol screening of 4.5 percent during these years.
 Utah's rate increased by 5.8 percent, but was the second lowest among the 50 states.
 Due to this low rate of cholesterol screening, it is likely that high cholesterol is under-diagnosed.
 For more information on how Utah compares to the U.S. and other states for cholesterol screening, please visit [http://www.cdc.gov/mmwr/preview/mmwrhtml/mm6135a2.htm].

 What Is Being Done?The Healthy Living through Environment, Policy, and Improved Clinical Care Program (EPICC) was formed in 2013, consolidating three Utah Department of Health programs (Diabetes Prevention and Control Program, Heart Disease and Stroke Prevention Program, and the Physical Activity, Nutrition and Obesity Program).
 The purpose of the consolidation was to ensure a productive, collaborative, and efficient program focused on health outcomes.
 EPICC aims to reduce the incidence of diabetes, heart disease, and stroke by targeting risk factors including reducing obesity, increasing physical activity and nutritious food consumption, and improving diabetes and hypertension control.
 The program is organized around four domains: *Domain 1: Epidemiology and Surveillance--gather, analyze, and disseminate data and information and conduct evaluation to inform, prioritize, deliver, and monitor programs and population health. *Domain 2: Policy and Environment--environmental approaches the promote health and support and reinforce healthful behaviors (statewide in schools and childcare, worksites, and communities). *Domain 3: Health Systems--Health system interventions to improve the effective delivery and use of clinical and other preventive services in order to prevent disease, detect diseases early, and reduce or eliminate risk factors and manage complications. *Domain 4: Community Clinical Linkages--Strategies to improve community-clinical linkages ensuring that communities support and clinics refer patients to programs that improve management of chronic conditions. [[br]] The primary program strategies include: *Increasing healthy nutrition and physical activity environments in K-12 schools *Increasing healthy nutrition and physical activity environments in early care and education (childcare/preschool) *Increasing healthy nutrition and physical activity environments in worksites *Improving awareness of prediabetes and hypertension for Utahns *Improving the quality of medical care for people with diabetes and hypertension *Improving the linkages between health care providers and supporting community programs for Utahns with diabetes and hypertension *Improving access and availability to community health programs for Utahns with diabetes, hypertension, and obesity *Improving care and management of students with chronic conditions in Utah schools